Tuesday, March 31, 2015

 I had a dentist appointment at 9:00 A.M.

-After the dentist, we rode so I went to Kohl’s where I bought a pair of shorts and a top.
+After the dentist, we rode, so I went to Kohl's where I bought a pair of shorts and a top.

-We stopped at Ruby Tuesday where each of us ordered a rib plate we had a buy one get one free coupon.
+We stopped at Ruby Tuesday, where each of us ordered a rib plate.
+We had a buy-one-get-one-free coupon.

-We went to Lowe’s where we bought a thermal for our swimming pool and two screwdrivers.
+We went to Lowe's, where we bought a thermal for our swimming pool and two screwdrivers.

-I had loaded my bicycle into our Vue and was planning to ride it across Patton Island Bridge later that day.
+I had loaded my bicycle into our Vue and was planning to ride it across the Patton Island Bridge later that day.

 I felt like the storm would not reach Florence until after I had finished riding my bicycle across the bridge and back.